Tony Kaldas: Music career

 In 2000, Kaldas joined the French Christian Choir in Cairo.
 Soon after, he began performing in Egyptian venues and eventually around the world.

 2012: Living Abroad

-After his nomination for the Peace Prize in Brussels in January 2012, and his performance in Paris afterward, he decided to live in France for some time to be able to learn new vocal techniques and start singing in different countries.
+After his nomination for the Peace Prize in Brussels in January 2012, and his performance in Paris afterward, Kaldas decided to live in France for some time to be able to learn new vocal techniques and start singing in different countries.
 Kaldas lived in Paris, Lille, and then moved to Cambridge and then London.
-Through his travels, instead of learning more about singing and performance techniques, he learned more about himself.

 Influences, music and concerts

 Musical Influences

 From childhood, Kaldas accepted a wide variety of musical styles, listening to radio stations from Northern Africa, Arab countries, and Europe.
 His music has been said to reflect his encounters with cultures around the world.

 The mixture in his family was translated through the choice of songs chosen by his family, as he was raised listening to Classical singing, Arabic, Greek, French, Italian, Spanish and English songs, along with the classical music.
 This mixture was expressed later through his talent and voice by always mixing different genres together and being one of the first musicians and singers in the Middle East creating fusion on stage.

 Kaldas claims to have had a perfect pitch since childhood.